My family loves these cookies!

-These cookies are a hit with my family.
-I wanted to post this recipe because yesterday I posted the review for Costco Kirkland Signature Butter Shortbread cookies and if you like those and enjoy raspberry jam you'll love these.
-These are an almond extract flavored shortbread with a raspberry jam filling.
-Very simple and so easy.
-You can choose to drizzle them with melted white chocolate or not.
-Depends how sweet you like your cookies.
-It's up to you!
+I wanted to share this recipe because yesterday I posted the review for Costco Kirkland Signature Butter Shortbread cookies, and if you like those and enjoy raspberry jam, you'll love these.
+They're a combination of an almond extract-flavored shortbread with a raspberry jam filling.
+You drizzle them with melted white chocolate if that's your thing, but it's optional you'll probably enjoy that finishing touch if you like sweeter cookies).
+Overally, they're very simple and easy to make, and they're always a big hit with my family.
 I use the E.D.
-Smith Raspberry Jam from Costco for these cookies.
+Smith Raspberry Jam from Costco for the filling inthese cookies.

 2 cups unsalted butter at room temperature